-Personal Styling education is an impactful form of professional development as long as you don’t believe this myth…
+Teaching your people to dress well is an investment in their professional development as long as you don’t believe this myth…

-But the reason you haven’t done anything impactful to change the situation is you believe this myth – personal style can’t be taught.
+But the reason you haven’t done anything impactful to change the situation is you believe this myth – personal style doesn’t matter.

 It’s not having a personal shopper bring in a rack of clothes, a litany of brands to shop for, or selecting suits from a catalog.

 Personal style affects mindset

 You’d be surprised how many people show up each day feeling dread, overwhelm, self-doubt and frustration because they’re unsure of their personal style and what to wear.
 You have the opportunity to remove this source of anxiety, frustration and overwhelm that your people face each day.

 Developing personal style is a process that starts with the individual so that they are an active participant in writing their own style story so that at the end of the journey, what they come up with actually sticks.